The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 But enough about the easier route.
 Follow the ascending track from Heshkili all the way to the upper station of the cable car -

 it's quite a steep climb as you will have to overcome 400 meters of elevation.
+This is the place you can easily reach from Mestia if you use the cable car.

 From the cable car, head to the east.
 Walk between trees, cross the small meadow and you will come to a bigger dirt road.